RefresherTowel/docs/pulse/index.md

   Remove one subscription, or wipe an id from every signal it is on (hello, Destroy event).

-* **Callbacks run in the listener's context** Callbacks run inside a `with (id)` for the subscriber, so `self` and scope behaves how you intuitively expect.
+* **Callbacks run in the listener's context** Callbacks run inside a `with (id)` for the subscriber, so `self` and scope behave how you intuitively expect.

 * **Weak references for listeners**
   Pulse uses weak references so dead listeners can be pruned as you dispatch, instead of being kept alive forever because you forgot to unsubscribe.